-Sam & Charlie started It Woodwork in 2008, re-launching as Sustainable Kitchens in 2014.
-It Woodwork was born from a shared passion for fine quality woodwork and a love for the natural environment.
+Sam & Charlie started It Woodwork now re-named Honest Living in 2008, Sustainable Kitchens became a trading name of Honest Living in 2014.
+Honest Living was born from a shared passion for fine quality woodwork and a love for the natural environment.
 Their ethos for ethical and sustainably sourced materials has made Sustainable Kitchens what it is today, crafting fine quality, hand-made products that last a lifetime.
 Charlie and Sam have been shaping, crafting and working with wood for much of their adult life.
-Initially joining forces in 2006 as sole traders before setting up It Woodwork.
+Initially joining forces in 2006 as sole traders before setting up Honest Living.
 Charlie left the company at the end of 2016 to pursue his passion for photography.
 Sam & Nicky are now the directors guiding the company with the aim to inspire a sustainable lifestyle through three guiding values of sustainability, relationships & honesty.
 Providing a high quality and a personal service for customers who want traditionally crafted cabinets with little impact on the environment.
 They are supported by a small team of craftsman and other integral members in the workshop and showroom in Bristol.

 What is special about Sustainable Kitchens?

 We like a challenge: Old houses with wonky walls or kitchens for unimaginably small or awkward spaces.
 Our attitude is that if you are making something completely from scratch then anything is possible!
 We want to build unique, beautiful furniture that is perfect for you, come to us with an idea and we will work with you to turn that into reality and build you your dream kitchen.